 ERISA and Section 4975 of the Internal Revenue Code also prohibit transactions of a specified type between a benefit plan and a party in interest who is related in a specified manner to the benefit plan.
-Individual retirement accounts and tax-qualified plans that provide deferred compensation to self-employed individuals, although not subject to ERISA, are also subject to the prohibited transaction rules under the Internal Revenue Code.
+Individual retirement accounts and tax-qualified plans that provide deferred compensation to employees are also subject to these prohibited transaction rules unless they are maintained by a governmental employer or (in most cases) a religious organization.
 Violation of these prohibited transaction rules may result in significant penalties.
 There are statutory exemptions from the prohibited transaction rules, and the U.S. Department of Labor has granted administrative exemptions for specified transactions.